 - Relax the muscles gradually.
-You should get that feel of ‘letting them go’.
+You should get that feeling of ‘letting them go’.

-- Take rest for about ten seconds before you start another Kegel.
+- Rest for about ten seconds before you start another Kegel.

-- Start with three to four Kegels in a row for a few times a day.
+- Start with three to four Kegels in a row a few times a day.